-(18) An investigation shall not hinder the procedures of customs clearance.
+(17) An investigation shall not hinder the procedures of customs clearance.

-12. Principles governing investigation.
-(1) Following initiation of an investigation, the Commission shall commence an investigation and such investigation shall cover both subsidisation and injury which, shall be investigated simultaneously investigation period provided for in section 7 and information relating to a period subsequent to the investigation period shall not, normally be taken into account by the Commission.
+12. Principles governing investigation -(1) Following initiation of an investigation, the Commission shall commence an investigation and such investigation shall cover both subsidisation and injury which, shall be investigated simultaneously.

-(2) For the purpose of a representative finding, an investigation period shall be selected by the Commission which, in the case of subsidisation shall, normally cover an
+(2) For the purpose of,-

+(a) a representative finding, an investigation period shall be selected by the Commission which, in the case of subsidisation shall, normally, cover an investigation period provided for in section 7 and information relating to a period subsequent to the investigation period shall not, normally, be taken into account by the Commission; and